fbpx

 What is “Tech Neck”?

 “Tech Neck” or “Text Neck” is a change in your posture that results from extended time staring down at your phone.
-In a typical case, the shoulders are elevated, the head is jutted forward, and the neck is extended and curved down.

 The average American spends over 4 hours per day interacting with their phone or tablet.
 Most pay no attention to their posture while scrolling through Tik Tok or swiping right on Chad.